 Children tend to acquire many bad habits from their peers.
 These habits, if done repeatedly, grow with them into adulthood.
 If children see their peers slouching, keeping their head on the table while writing, or holding the pencil by wrapping the thumb around it, they might pick up these habits.

-Sometimes, you are taught wrong things early on, which cause problems later.
-For instance, most children are taught to write a letter from the bottom line to the top line on a lined page.
+Sometimes, you are taught wrong things early on, which causes problems later.
+For instance, some children write a letter from the bottom line to the top line on a lined page.
 However, this causes the letters from the upper line to link with the letters from the lower line, causing the handwriting to look untidy.